SamhammerAG/Samhammer.DictionaryJsonConverter/README.md

 ﻿# DictionaryJsonConverter

+ `This package will not be maintained any more`

 - Object will be deserialized into nested/recursive Dictionary and List.
 - Every child object in the hierarchy will be deserialize to IDictionary<string, object> too.